 Overview of DTA Tracking Architecture

 As messages flow through the system, various tracked elements such as message bodies, properties, and events, pass through a series of processes and databases that ultimately result in writing them to the BizTalkDTADb database.
-After the elements are written to the BizTalkDTADb database, you can use tools such as HAT to query the tracked information.
-For information about setting up and using the BizTalkDTADb database and HAT, see Using Health and Activity Tracking.
+After the elements are written to the BizTalkDTADb database, you can use tracking to query the tracked information.
+For information about setting up and using the BizTalkDTADb database and tracking, see Viewing Historical and Tracked Data.

 To ensure that the system is sustainable and will run indefinitely at a given message flow rate, the pathway that tracked elements pass through on their way to the BizTalkDTADb database, and the database itself, need to remain healthy.
 For example, messages building up in database tables along the way, or in the DTA, can cause unbounded database file growth that would not be sustainable if not properly managed.